FrançaisEnglishEspañolItalianoDeutschPortuguêsNederlandsPolski

 Revenue growth rate measures the percentage increase in revenue between two periods.

-A simple but frequently misquoted metric.
+A simple but frequently misquoted of all SaaS metrics.
 Month-over-month growth of 10% sounds impressive until you realize it was driven by a single annual contract.
-Always look at the composition — new MRR, expansion MRR, and churned MRR — not just the top-line change.
+Always look at the composition, new MRR, expansion MRR, and churned MRR, not just the top-line change.

 MoM Growth Rate = (MRR this month - MRR last month) / MRR last month × 100